-If a member is seen by a nonparticipating provider or the local health department (LHD), and calls the Health Net Medi-Cal Member Services Department or CalViva Health Medi-Cal Member Services Department (for Fresno, Kings and Madera counties), the representative gives the nonparticipating provider or the LHD claims submission instructions and instructs the nonparticipating provider or LHD on how to send the report to the member's primary care physician (PCP).
+If a member is seen by a nonparticipating provider or the local health department (LHD), and calls the Health Net Medi-Cal Member Services Department, Community Health Plan of Imperial Valley Member Services Department or CalViva Health Medi-Cal Member Services Department (for Fresno, Kings and Madera counties), the representative gives the nonparticipating provider or the LHD claims submission instructions and instructs the nonparticipating provider or LHD on how to send the report to the member's primary care physician (PCP).

 The primary care physician (PCP) coordinates referrals for specialty health services.
 Upon identification of a refugee, the PCP should refer the member to the local refugee health clinic.
 The PCP must submit required reporting information to the local health department (LHD) within the timetable in California statutes Title 17, Section 2500, "Reporting to the Local Health Authority."
 Information reportable to the LHD includes:

-- Member demographics (name, age, address, home telephone, date of birth, sex, ethnicity, and marital status).
+- Member demographics (name, age, address, home phone number, date of birth, sex, ethnicity, and marital status).

-- Locating information (employer, work address and telephone number).
+- Locating information (employer, work address and phone number).

 - Disease information (diseases diagnosed, date of onset, symptoms, laboratory results, and medications prescribed).